YIN AND YANG HEALING

 Other yang psychological qualities are groundedness, centeredness, reality-based rather than fanciful, hard-nosed, domineering, controlling, practical, business-like, on time, detail-oriented, mentally sharp and basically present in this reality.
 In excess, they are too grounded and self-centered, closed to new ideas, selfish or self-centered, and too hard-nosed.

-They are often eccentric in a different way, with lower energy, more confusion, less interest in the opposite sex and perhaps more homosexually oriented, or just less interested in sex.
+They are often eccentric in a different way, with lower energy, more confusion, and sometimes less interest in sex.
 They are often more serious, definitely more negative in their outlook, and more often think and live in the past or what they believe was a happier, more glorious past.
 They are more likely to use yin drugs such as marijuana, and are more dependent and often more child-like.
 Children, however, are actually more yang than most adults because they are healthier and their bodies are more compact.
 Hippies, for example, are much more yin in their attitudes and behavior than are most blue collar and physical laborers, who tend to be far more yang in their attitudes.

 Other Major Influences On Yin And Yang.
 Personal habits matter, such as answering the call of nature quickly.
 Otherwise one becomes quite depleted and yin.
 Other factors are the colors one wears, aloneness versus being more social, one’s companions and partners, and more.
 These may be discussed in a later article.
 However, they are generally not as important as the factors discussed above.

-SYMBOLS OF BALANCE OF THE FORCES OF NATURE
+RELIGIOUS SYMBOLS OFTEN SIGNIFY THE BALANCE OF FORCES OF NATURE

 It is interesting that the symbols of most major religions are those of balancing the forces of yin and yang.
 This applies to the Christian cross, the Jewish star, the Taoist circle of yin and yang, and some others.
 The Muslim symbol is not one of balance, interestingly.